cncf/toc/process/project_proposals.md

 * Outcome may be “no” simply because sponsors don’t step forward within the timeframe
 * Outcome from TOC Triage or TAG recommendation could be that we want to wait for some reason e.g. project backlogs; batching similar projects together.
 We should give the project an explanation and set time expectations in these cases.
 * All “no” outcomes and other exceptions are discussed by the TOC, and then with project and TAG representatives.
 We will try to give feedback but it may simply be a lack of conviction in the project.
+* If the project is concerned about the timeline, feels they have waited too long, or needs to reach out, please reach out to the TOC via one of their mailing lists or contact the CNCF Staff.
+* Projects are encouraged to participate/attend TOC meetings and reaching out to TAGS for advice or scheduling presentations and discussions.

+=== Project Proposal Requirements

+Project proposals submitted to the CNCF (see https://github.com/cncf/toc/blob/main/proposals/incubation/kubernetes.adoc[example]) can be written in https://www.markdownguide.org[Markdown], http://asciidoc.org[AsciiDoc], or http://docutils.sourceforge.net/rst.html[reStructuredText] and must provide the following information to the best of your ability:

+ .. name of project (must be unique within CNCF)
+ .. project description (what it does, why it is valuable, origin and history)
+ .. statement on alignment with CNCF charter mission
+ .. comparison with similar projects (inside or outside the CNCF), including what differentiates this project
+ .. sponsor from TOC (sponsor helps mentor projects)
+ .. preferred maturity level (see https://github.com/cncf/toc/blob/main/process/graduation_criteria.adoc[CNCF Graduation Criteria])
+ .. license (charter dictates http://www.apache.org/licenses/LICENSE-2.0[Apache 2] by default)
+ .. source control (GitHub by default)
+ .. external dependencies (including licenses)
+ .. initial committers (how long working on project, companies they represent)
+ .. infrastructure requests (CI / CNCF Cluster)
+ .. communication channels (slack, irc, mailing lists)
+ .. issue tracker (GitHub by default)
+ .. website (current version will move to project.cncf.io, see https://github.com/cncf/foundation/blob/master/website-guidelines.md[here] for guidelines)
+ .. release methodology and mechanics
+ .. social media accounts
+ .. community size and any existing sponsorship
+ .. who is currently known to be using the project?
+Are they using it in production and at what scale?
+(It may be hard to obtain accurate data for this, but any supporting evidence of usage is helpful)
+ .. project logo in svg format (see https://github.com/cncf/artwork#cncf-related-logos-and-artwork for guidelines)

+Also, all project maintainers that are part of the project proposal are required to take an inclusive open source community course provided by the Linux Foundation: https://training.linuxfoundation.org/training/inclusive-open-source-community-orientation-lfc102/